 OVERVIEW: The Robertson Foundation supports a wide range of global health and development projects rather than concentrating on specific topic areas.

 PROFILE: In the 1980s and 1990s, Julian Robertson was considered one of the most successful hedge fund investors of the time.
 He and his late wife Josie established the Robertson Foundation in 1996.
-The foundation seeks to "utilize a proactive, disciplined grant-making approach to measurably affect significant social change."
+The foundation has "a proactive, disciplined grant-making approach to measurably affect significant social change."
 The foundation prioritizes education, environment and medical research in its grantmaking.

 The foundation’s Other Grants program support development efforts taking place around the world.
 Despite its name, Robertson’s grants through this program are often substantial.